Nagendra1997/mesibo-documentation/2-chatbots/index.md

 ## Conclusion of part one

-In this part, we have learnt briefly about mesibo chatbot and scripting and what it can do.
+In this part, we have learnt briefly about mesibo and what it can do.

-In part 2, we will learn more about how to upload and configure script on mesibo console
+In part 2, we will learn more about messaging and key properties like destination, type of messages, expiry, message retention etc.

 [On to Part 2 >>](messaging.md){: class="button outline-btn" style="margin-bottom: 30px; margin-right: 100%"}